swannodette/logic-tutorial/README.md

 By now we're tired of genealogy.
 Let's go back to the cozy world of Computer Science.
 One of the very first things people introduce in CS are arrays and/or lists.
 It’s often convenient to take two lists and join them together.
 In Clojure this functionality exists via `concat`.
 However we're going to look at a relational version of the function called `appendo`.
 While `appendo` is certainly slower than `concat` it has magical powers that `concat` does not have.

-First we'll want to load the next tutorial and switch into it's namespace.
+First we'll want to load the next tutorial and switch into its namespace.

 Note: Since core.logic 0.6.3, `appendo` has been included in core.logic itself.